 Making ends meet can be hard, especially if one of your main sources of income is disability benefits.
 The rules associated with disability benefits are complex and ever-changing, leaving many recipients always wondering if their benefits are about to be cut off.
-This is further complicated by the fact that SSDI and SSI have completely different eligibility rules, making it even more challenging for applicants to know whether or not they qualify.
+This is further complicated by the fact that SSD and SSI have completely different eligibility rules, making it even more challenging for applicants to know whether or not they qualify.

 If you’re married and seeking disability payments, you might wonder how your spouse’s income affects your eligibility.
 Learn more about this now, and for more advice regarding your claim, call The Dansby Law Firm at 334-834-7001.

 The SSD program is intended for workers who suddenly find themselves unable to continue working due to a disability that lasts at least one year.
 As a worker, you pay into the SSD program with your earnings every year.
 You collect those earnings either through SS payments when you hit the appropriate age or SSD payments.

 Eligibility for SSD is based on your disability and your work history, not the income level in your household.
 As a result, your SSD status will not be affected by your spouse’s income.
 However, the application process is still quite demanding.
 You’ll need to provide substantial proof of your disability, and you’ll likely get denied at least once before you have a chance to get approved.
 You must also have enough work experience in the previous 10 years to qualify for SSDI benefits.

 While SSD is not a need-based program, Supplemental Security Income is.
 The income you bring in is classified as earned, unearned, in-kind, or deemed.
 Deemed income is the relevant type in this situation, as it includes some of the income of the spouse or parents you live with.